 This weekend coffee catch up is a new kind of post for me but I like the idea it will be informal and off-the-cuff.
 So, pour your self a cup of your favourite brew and let’s get into it.

 If we were having coffee I’d offer to share my custard-cream-filled apple turnover from the Dongara Bakery here in Western Australia.
 Then I’d ask you to pass me another paper serviette to wipe the cream from the tip of my nose and the custard from my cheek.
-Seriously, how do they bake these things to high.
+Seriously, how do they bake these things with this much loft.
 I’d tell you how I wish you were here to enjoy our lunch spot looking over the the little harbour of Port Dennison.
-You’d have to be in the caravan too as it is blowing a gail the west coast is renown for.
+You’d have to be in the caravan too as it is blowing a gale the west coast is renown for.

 If we were having coffee I’d tell you how easy it would be to pack up our home on the east coast of Australia and move holus-bolus to the west coast.
-I’d tell you it feels like we’ve moved to another country.
+I’d tell you Western Australia feels like another country.
 A country where we don’t feel like Big Brother is watching us 24/7.
-This is a well-managed state where its population knows the rules and by following them each person receives respect.
+This is a well-managed state where the population knows the rules and by following them each person receives respect.
 It’s a fantastic state and I’d tell you how blessed we feel to have been “stranded” here during the COVID recovery period.